 - 1.1.
-For the Hong Kong-Zhuhai-Macao Bridge (HZMB) Hong Kong Boundary Crossing Facilities (HKBCF), the construction of the Infrastructure Works Stage II (Southern Portion) requires the contractor (i.e. China State Construction Engineering (Hong Kong) Limited) and the associated Environmental Team, Mott MacDonald Hong Kong Limited to implement the Environmental Monitoring and Audit (EM&A) programme. - 1.2.
+For the Hong Kong-Zhuhai-Macao Bridge (HZMB) Hong Kong Boundary Crossing Facilities (HKBCF), the construction of the Infrastructure Works Stage II (Southern Portion) requires the contractor (i.e. China State Construction Engineering (Hong Kong) Limited) and the associated Environmental Team (ET), Mott MacDonald Hong Kong Limited, to implement the Environmental Monitoring and Audit (EM&A) programme. - 1.2.
 According to the HKBCF EM&A Manual, monthly line-transect vessel surveys for Chinese White Dolphins should be conducted to cover the Northwest (NWL) and Northeast Lantau (NEL) survey areas, which should be the same as in AFCD annual marine mammal monitoring programme.
-However, as such construction-phase monitoring surveys have been undertaken by the HKLR03 project in the same areas (i.e. NWL and NEL), a combined monitoring approach is recommended by the Highways Department, that the HKBCF EM&A project should utilize the monitoring data collected by HKLR03 project to avoid any redundancy in monitoring effort. - In October 2018, the Director of Hong Kong Cetacean Research Project (HKCRP), Dr. Samuel Hung, has been appointed by the ET as the dolphin specialist for the HKBCF EM&A project.
+However, as such construction-phase monitoring surveys have been undertaken by the HKLR03 project in the same areas (i.e. NWL and NEL), a combined monitoring approach is recommended by the Highways Department, that the HKBCF EM&A project should utilize the monitoring data collected by HKLR03 project to avoid any redundancy in monitoring effort. - 1.3.
+In October 2018, the Director of Hong Kong Cetacean Research Project (HKCRP), Dr. Samuel Hung, has been appointed by the ET as the dolphin specialist for the HKBCF EM&A project.
 He is responsible for the dolphin monitoring study, including the collection and collation of dolphin monitoring data from the HKLR03 project to examine any potential impacts of HKBCF constructions works on the dolphins.
 From the monitoring results, any changes in dolphin occurrence within the study area will be reviewed for possible causes, and appropriate actions and additional mitigation measures will be recommended as necessary.

 1.4.
-The present quarterly progress report of this HKBCF construction-phase dolphin monitoring programme is submitted to the ET and the contractor, summarizing the result of the survey findings during the quarterly period of September to November 2018.
-Notably, for the present quarter, monitoring data collected in September 2018 through another HKBCF-Passenger Clearance Building (or HKBCF-PCB) Contract No. HY/2013/01 as well as in October-November 2018 through HKLR03 Contract No. HY/2011/03 were reviewed and utilized for various analyses.
-Moreover, the monitoring data from previous years obtained under the HKLR03 Contract are also referenced and compared to the present quarterly monitoring data from the HKBCF-PCB/HKLR03 combined dataset.
+The present quarterly progress report of this HKBCF construction-phase dolphin monitoring programme is submitted to the environmental team and the contractor, summarizing the result of the survey findings during the quarterly period of December 2018 to February 2019 utilizing the data collected through the HKLR03 Contract No. HY/2011/03.
+Moreover, the historical monitoring data from previous years obtained under the HKLR03 Contract are also referenced and compared.
 All these previous monitoring data was collected by the same HKCRP survey team, to ensure 100% consistency in monitoring methodology including vessel survey method as well as various analyses.
 On the contrary, the previous monitoring data collected under HZMB HKBCF-Reclamation Works contract (Contract No. HY/2010/02) was from a different survey team that have adopted different survey methodology (e.g. two observers and one data recorder under HKBCF-Reclamation Works contract, as compared to one primary observer and one data recorder adopted by HKCRP team in the past 20+ years).
-Therefore, we cannot ensure that such monitoring data from that contract can be directly comparable to the HKBCF-PCB/HKLR03 monitoring data, and would rather use the previous HZMB monitoring data collected by HKCRP team instead for direct comparison with the present quarterly findings.
+Therefore, we cannot ensure that such monitoring data from that contract can be directly comparable to the HKLR03 monitoring data, and would rather use the previous HZMB monitoring data collected by HKCRP team instead for direct comparison with the present quarterly findings.